csev/dj4e/assn/dj4e_autos.md

 --------------------

-Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new application in your `dj4e` project (this project already should have the 'hello' application from a
+Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new application in your `mysite` project (this project already should have the 'hello' application from a
 <a href="dj4e_hello.md">previous assignment</a>).

     workon django3  # as needed
-    cd ~/django_projects/dj4e
+    cd ~/django_projects/mysite
     python3 manage.py startapp autos

-The `autos` project is the first of several applications we will add to the `dj4e` project.

 Extending the home (i.e. main) page
 -----------------------------------